QingZ11/nebula-website/content/en/posts/clean-stale-data-with-ttl-in-nebula-graph/index.md

 1 row in set (0.00 sec)
 ```

 This is a table named person, where the _inserttime_ column is a datetime type.
-And we use the _inserttime_ column to store the generatition time of the data.
+And we use the _inserttime_ column to store the generation time of the data.

 Next, we create a stored procedure that deletes this table: